DanEscher98/SchoolNotes/Networks/Udemy-CCNA/Notes/ch1:Fundamentals/TheOSILayers.md

     and the port number.
 - Defines services to segment, transfer and reassemble the data for individual communications between the end devices.
+- Is responsible for end-to-end error recovery and flow control.
 - It breaks down large files into smaller segments that are less likely to incur transmission problems.
+- Session multiplexing is the process by which a host is able to support multiple sessions simultaneously and manage the individual traffic streams over a single link.
+- The L4 *destination port number* is used to identify the upper layer protocol.
+The sender also adds a *source port* number to the L4 header.
+The combination of both numbers can be used to track sessions.
+- `TCP` and `UDP` are the most common L4 protocols.
+    - `TCP` is connection oriented, once a connection is established, data can be sent bidirectionally over that connection.
+    - `TCP` carries out sequencing to ensure segments are processed in the correct order and none are missing.
+    - `TCP` is reliable, the receiving host sends acknowledgments back to the sender.
+Lost segments are resent.
+    - `TCP` performs flow control.
+    - `UDP` is basically the opposite of `TCP`.
+If error detection and recovery is required it is up to the upper layers to provide it.
+    - Application developers will typically choose to use `TCP` for traffic which requires reliability.
+Real-Time applications such as voice and video, can't afford the extra overhead of `TCP` so they use `UDP`.
+Some applications can use both protocols.

 ## L3 - The Network Layer